Samuel-CHLam/masterplan-2022/content/posts/graduation_arrangement.md

 # Overview

 ## Ceremony
+The graduation day, also known as commemoration day, is set in October in commemoration of the Royal visits to the college in 1945.
+The details for the ceremony are as followed.

 Date: 19th October, 2022 (Wednesday)
 Time: 17.30 (TBC)
 Venue: Royal Albert Hall

+### Tickets for main ceremony
 The designated guest tickets for main ceremony and departmental reception have been reserved for core family members.
 If there are additional tickets, you may receive invitations for attending in person.
 You may also watch the live stream of graduation ceremony [here](https://www.imperial.ac.uk/graduation/).

+### Virtual Celebration
+Time: 12.30 (TBC)
+There will be a short zoom session for those who cannot join us in-person on the commemoration day.
+Details will be posted in due course.

 ## Reception
 Date: TBC